opendr-eu/opendr/docs/reference/mobile-manipulation.md

 The environment was tested for Ubuntu 18.04 and ROS melodic and assumes this version in its dependencies installation.

 ##### Visualisation
 All visualisations are done through rviz.
 For this start rviz with the provided configuration file as follows.
-To visualise the Tiago robot additionally adjust the reference frame in rviz from `odom` to `odom combined`.
+To visualise the TIAGo robot additionally adjust the reference frame in rviz from `odom` to `odom combined`.
 ```sh
 rviz -d rviz_config.config
 ```